SphericalSilver/Data-Analysis-of-App-Profitability-via-Ad-Revenue/README.md

 Since weight loss (i.e. body fat reduction) is a very significant part of body-building, especially for someone who just casually trains, hoping to achieve abs and some more defined musculature, it might be an extremely good idea to market a way of losing weight through an avenue that people enjoy, i.e. sports.
 This kind of app would likely do well in both the Google Play and App Stores, which is exactly what our company intends to do.

-Furthermore, **fitness and sports-related aps often feature advertisements that sell things like nutrition and weight loss supplements.
-Because people interested in improving their health also tend to seek out these supplements to help them reach their goals quicker, the advertisements we place in our ads would have a very high click rate, thus generating higher revenue**.
+Furthermore, **fitness and sports-related aps often feature advertisements that sell things like nutrition and weight loss supplements**.
+Because people interested in improving their health also tend to seek out these supplements to help them reach their goals quicker, **the advertisements we place in our ads would have a very high click rate, thus generating higher revenue**.

 The app should be something that sells an approach to weight loss through very accessible and enjoyable means.
 An appropriately sensationalistic slogan like "lose weight doing what you love!" is also bound to grab attention very quickly might also be something that would go well with the app.